trilitech/tezos-developer-docs/docs/architecture.md

 Here is a summary of the main Tezos clients:

-### The baker

-The baker is an Octez program that is responsible for creating and proposing new blocks based on the operations proposed by different clients.
+- **Bakers**: The baker is an Octez program that is responsible for creating and proposing new blocks based on the operations proposed by different clients.
-Each baker is associated with an account, which means that it has access to the account’s private key, which it uses to sign blocks and operations.

-### The accuser
+For more information, see [Bakers](./architecture/bakers).

-The accuser is an Octez program that monitors new blocks and looks for problems, such as when bakers try to add more than one block at a time.
+- **Accusers**: The accuser is an Octez program that monitors new blocks and looks for problems, such as when bakers try to add more than one block at a time.
 When it finds a problem, it submits a denunciation to other nodes to refuse the new blocks and punish the offending node.

-### The Octez client

-The Octez client is a command-line tool that developers can use for many Tezos-related tasks, including:
+- **The Octez client**: The Octez client is a command-line tool that developers can use for many Tezos-related tasks, including:

   - Deploying, calling, testing, and interacting with contracts
   - Deploying and interacting with Smart Rollups
   - Working with accounts
   - Calling RPC endpoints directly
   - Running Sapling transactions
   - Setting up baking operations for testing contracts

-For more information about the Octez client, see the [Octez documentation](https://tezos.gitlab.io/).
+  For more information about the Octez client, see [The Octez client](./developing/octez-client).

-### External clients

-Many external clients can add operations to the network of nodes or use nodes to inspect the state of the blockchain, including:
+- **External clients**: Many external clients can add operations to the network of nodes or use nodes to inspect the state of the blockchain, including:

   - Web applications that use SDKs such as Taquito to send and receive information from Tezos
   - Indexer websites that monitor the state of the network and allow users to search its history
   - Wallet applications

-### Indexers and block explorers

-Indexers are off-chain applications that retrieve blockchain data, process it, and store it in a way that makes it easier to search and use.
+- **Indexers and block explorers**: Indexers are off-chain applications that retrieve blockchain data, process it, and store it in a way that makes it easier to search and use.
 They are an important part of block explorers, which are applications that provide data about the blockchain.

 ## References